-Because depression is a disorder of the brain, some therapies address the problem directly by stimulating the brain.
-One of these therapies is electroconvulsive therapy (ECT), which involves sending electrical stimulation through your brain in a very controlled way while you are under anesthesia.
-Another is transcranial magnetic stimulation (TMS), which is a noninvasive procedure that stimulates the brain’s nerve cells using a magnetic force.
-Both these types of therapy are usually reserved for people with severe or persistent depression when other methods have not been successful.
+Because depression is normally a disorder of the brain, some therapies address the problem directly by stimulating the brain.
+One of these therapies may be electroconvulsive therapy (ECT), which normally involves sending electrical stimulation through your brain in a very controlled way while you are under anesthesia.

 Cognitive Behavioral Therapy (CBT)

-Many psychologists recommend CBT to patients with various depression disorders.
-This type of therapy involves learning to recognize negative thoughts and behaviors.
-The next step is to change negative or inaccurate thoughts and behaviors that might be contributing to the depression.
-Your therapist acts as your guide and encourager during this process, while you are the one who learns and practices these techniques.
+Many psychologists recommend CBT to patients with various depressive disorders.
+This type of therapy usually involves learning to recognize negative thoughts and behaviors.
+The next step may be to change negative or inaccurate thoughts and behaviors that might be contributing to depression or other mental health concerns.

 Interpersonal Therapy (IPT)

 Interpersonal therapy may be another suitable type of therapy for people with depression, including major depression, as well as other types of mental illnesses.
 This therapy may be designed to teach you how to adapt to life’s problems, increase your social skills, and get support from those around you.